About the Department

 Please use the links to the left to explore information about the members of the philosophy community at Virginia Tech, the degrees and courses we offer, and past and future events in the department.
 For more information about our recent activities, and about studying philosophy at Virginia Tech, see our most recent newsletter.

 The Department of Philosophy welcomes our new tenure-track faculty member:

-Research Areas: Moral and Political Philosophy (affiliated with ASPECT)
+Research Areas: Metaphysics and Philosophy of Mind.